About the subway

 Much is written about the Crystal Palace, less about the High Level line and station but the mixed fortunes of the Palace meant the station never handled the passenger numbers predicted.
 The Crystal Palace was destroyed by fire in 1936, the High Level station was closed to passengers in 1954 and demolished in 1961 leaving the subway in splendid isolation.

-During Open House London weekend this year a local group of volunteers – ‘Friends of Crystal Palace Subway’ saw the culmination of several years work when the subway opened its security gates to nearly 600 visitors.
-This weekend also marked the launch of a Heritage Lottery project ‘Inspired by the Subway’ that is training local people in research and heritage skills, recording the memories of subway users across the decades and working with local children who will contribute to the final project exhibition.
+In 2013 ‘Friends of Crystal Palace Subway’ saw the culmination of several years work when the subway opened its security gates to nearly 600 visitors.
+This weekend also marked the launch of a Heritage Lottery project ‘Inspired by the Subway’ that trained local people in research and heritage skills, recorded the memories of subway users across the decades and worked with local children who contributed to the final project exhibition.

 What the Friends of Crystal Palace Subway have learnt so far through this project is that they are at the end of a long line of people and groups who have proposed inventive ways of using the subway.

 In recent years the subway has been closed due to safety concerns and has only been opened for special visits.
-The Friends of Crystal Palace Subway aim to reopen the space for community use and have recently had planning permission approved by Southwark council to reinstate a gate on the Southwark side of the Parade.
+The Friends of Crystal Palace Subway have successfully reinstated safe pedestrian access on the Southwark side of Crystal Palace Parade with Open House 2016 seeing 3700 visitors across the weekend.

 Go to our home page and sign up for the newsletter to be kept up to date with progress.